l3r0ux/Todo-app-with-localStorage/README.md

 The link: https://local-storage-todo-list.herokuapp.com/index.html

 This todo app remembers the todo lists and items you had in your browser, so if you close and open the website, your todos will still be there.
+Please note that this only works for desktop PCs.
+It is not mobile responsive.

 Key Features:
 - Ability to add multiple todo lists, each with their own respective todo items.